Padre101/cs1c-prep/notes/Review.md

 With these examples, we can see that the initialization list provides a direct method to initialize member variables, while the constructor body (within the {}) offers a place for any additional setup or logic needed during object construction.

+# Polymorphism

+Polymorphism comes from the Greek words "poly" (many) and "morph" (shape or form).
+In the context of programming, it allows objects of different classes to be treated as if they are objects of the same class.

+## key concepts:

+### one interface, multiple methods:

+### Compile-Time vs. Run-Time Polymorphism:

+## simple example

 # Chrono Explained

 > #include <chrono>  // include the chrono library for measuring time